-12. As regards industry, private entrepreneurs are being encouraged through the provision of subsidies and other infrastructural facilities at the Zuangtui Industrial Estate.
-In 1993-94, the Central transport subsidy was provided to 40 entrepreneurs.
-Special mention may be made to the priority being accorded to the development of tea precessing industry.
+- 11. In Agriculture, emphasis is being laid on mechanization through distribution of tractors and power tillers to the farmers on subsidy and on bringing more potential flat land under cultivation.
+About 3,000 hectares of such land is expected to be covered in two years 1993-1995.
+I may make mention also of the proposal to set up a Veterinary College at Aizawl.
+The cooperation organisation is being strengthened.
+A land Development Bank has been set up to strengthen credit structure. - 12.
+As regards industry, private entrepreneurs are being encouraged through the provision of subsidies and other infrastructural facilities at the Zuangtui Industrial Estate.
+In 1993-1994, the central transport subsidy was provided to 40 entrepreneurs.
+Special mention may be made to the priority being accorded to the development of tea processing industry.
 The Government's efforts in the direction of tapping the State's latent natural resources have borne fruit.
-The Geology and Mining wing has indentified the exploitable deposits of shell Limestaone in Muthi area suitable for production of glazed slabs.
-In the field of Sericulture, efforts are being made to encourage the private sector in the matter of mulberry plantation and cocoon production on a mass scale through provision of grants-in-aid and other facilities including training.

-13. Needless to say that lack of communications has proved a serious bottleneck in the way of development in Mizoram.
-The Government is earnestly addressing itself to over-come this handicap as early as possible.
-In this connection, I would make special mention of the following schemes under process, namely, (1) the construction of airport at Lengpui (2) better State Highway connections between Mizoram and the neighbouring States of Manipur and Tripura, and (3) the improvement of Railway between Lala Bazar and Bairabi.
-Further, the State Transport fleet is also heing augmented.
-The Department purchased '8 new buses in 1993-94 and proposes to go in for 12 more buses next year.
-The construction of a number of new Bus Stations has been taken up.
-As regards the State Public Works Department, special mention may be made of the inauguration of the new Mizoram Houses at Guwahati and Salt Lake, Calcutta.
-It is a matter of satisfaction that the Aircraft Refuelling Station at Tuirial became operational last month.
+The Geology and Mining wing has identified the exploitable deposits of shell Limestone in Muthi area, suitable for production of glazed slabs.
+In the field of sericulture, efforts are being made to encourage the private sector in the matter of mulberry plantation and cocoon production on a mass scale through provision of grants-in-aid and other facilities including training. - 13.
+Needless to say that lack of communications has proved a serious bottleneck in the way of development in Mizoram.
+The government is earnestly addressing itself to over-come this handicap as early as possible.
+In this connection, I would make special mention of the following schemes under process, namely, (i) the construction of airport at Lengpui (2) better State Highway connections between Mizoram and neighbouring States of Manipur and Tripura, and (3) the improvement of Railways between Lala Bazar and Bairabi.
+Further, the State Transport fleet is also being augmented.
+The Department purchased eight new Busse in 1993-1994 and proposes to go in for twelve more Buses next year.
+The Construction of a number of new Bus station has been taken up.
+As regards the state Public Works Department, special mention may be made of the inauguration of the new Mizoram Houses at Guwahati and Salt Lake, Calcutta.
+It is a matter of satisfaction that the Aircraft Refueling Station at Tuirial became operational last month.